cashbit/sails-crudface/README.md

 You can find more info [here](http://sailsjs.org/#!documentation/models) at "find" paragraph.

+##### type: add-select

+This is like the ```select``` type except it presents an "Add" button.
+Clicking the Add button it opens a new browser window to create a new record.
+The created new record will be available in the select drop-down menu (ajax update).
+This is the useful kind of field when the user needs to add a new related record on the fly.

 ##### type: read-only-select

 This kind of control is used mainly to provide an hypertext link to the releated record in relationship->entity.